dexie/dexie-website/docs/Tutorial/React.md

 Dexie >= v3.2 comes with reactivity built-in.

 In version 3.2 we've introduced **live queries** - queries that observes the result and make your component mirror the data in real time.
 If a change is made (by the app itself or from an external tab or worker), a binary range tree algorithms will efficiently detect whether those changes would affect your query and, if so, trigger a re-run of your query and re-render the view.
-[Here's a simple ToDo app example that demonstrates it](https://stackblitz.com/edit/dexie-todo-list?file=components/TodoListView.tsx).
+[Here's a simple ToDo app example that demonstrates it](https://dexie-todo-list.stackblitz.io).

 [useLiveQuery()](/docs/dexie-react-hooks/useLiveQuery()) can be explained like this: **It observes the result of a promise-returning function that queries Dexie** *(In contrast to just execute it imperatively)*.
-You can compose an async function that performs several queries and computes a final result.
+You can compose an async function that queries Dexie (in single or several queries) and computes a final result.
 Maybe you already have some functions you wrote for being called imperatively.
-Calling them from within the scope of the callback passed to [useLiveQuery()](/docs/dexie-react-hooks/useLiveQuery()) will turn your imperative async functions into reactive observable results.
+Calling them from within the scope of the callback passed to [useLiveQuery()](/docs/dexie-react-hooks/useLiveQuery()) will turn your imperative async functions into an observable query.

 # 1. Create a React project